bank-vaults/vault-secrets-reloader/README.md

    `alpha.vault.security.banzaicloud.io/reload-on-secret-change: "true"` annotation in their pod template metadata and the Vault secrets they use.
-1. The `reloader` iterates on the data collected by the `collector`, polling the configured Vault instance for the current version of the secrets, and if it finds that it differs from the stored one, adds the workloads where the secret is used to a list of workloads that needs reloading.
+1. The `reloader` iterates on the data collected by the `collector`, polling the configured Vault instance for the current version of the secrets.
+If the version of a secret differs from the stored one, the `reloader` adds the workloads where the secret is used to a list of workloads that needs reloading.
 In a following step, it modifies these workloads by incrementing the value of the `alpha.vault.security.banzaicloud.io/secret-reload-count` annotation in their pod template metadata, initiating a new rollout.

 - The time interval can be set separately for these two workers, to limit resources they use and the number of requests sent to the Vault instance.
-The interval setting for the `collector` (`collectorSyncPeriod` in the Helm chart) should logically be the same, or lower than for the `reloader` (`reloaderRunPeriod`).
+The interval setting for the `collector` (`collectorSyncPeriod` in the Helm chart) should be the same, or lower than for the `reloader` (`reloaderRunPeriod`).
 - Vault credentials can be set through environment variables in the Helm chart.

 ## Current limitations